-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Global Trust Management for millions of clients nationwide.
+The most effective way to deal with Global Trust Management is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Global Trust Management on behalf of their clients.

 And they may be able to help you too.

 Will Global Trust Management sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
 They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Global Trust Management again.

 Call Lexington Law to learn how they can help you.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.

 It is also illegal for Global Trust Management to make any claims they cannot or will not follow through on.
 This includes threatening to sue you or foreclose on your home.

 Global Trust Management, LLC Complaints